Tell us a little bit about yourself to download your own copy of our latest Instructional Graphic.

 The Grade 5 Mathematics Mastery Assesslet is a 45-item, selected-response assessment.
 This assessment can be a useful tool for both 5th and 6th grade teachers for assessing the level of mastery of their students, at the beginning and end of the school year.

 Learn More about Mastery Assesslets

-Our standard Assesslets, available in English Language Arts and Mathematics, include 5-7 assessment items including selected-response, constructed-response, and extended-response.
-There are a variety of assessments based upon the content area and instructional coverage.
+Our Assesslets, available in English Language Arts and Mathematics, include 5-7 assessment items including selected-response, constructed-response, and extended-response.
+There are a variety of assessments to choose from, based upon the content area and instructional coverage.